Tasks

 The collection aims at answering fundamental questions on the robustness and the stability of Web search engines against the evolution of the data.
 Regarding Websearch evaluation, LongEval focuses on the following questions:

-To assess an information retrieval system, we provide several datasets which are 3 snapshots of a changing Web documents and users’ queries:
+To assess an information retrieval system, we provide several datasets of a changing Web documents and users’ queries:

 Evaluation